WilliamC07/MazeRunner/README.md

 6/1/19
 Finish converting maze to walls
 Fixed ray casting to work when two walls intersect but don't share endpoint
 Removed unused code
-Merged work to master
+Map is moved around the screen with the player to allow for large maps without parts cutting off
+Created god mode to view the game without ray casting
+Merged all branches and fixed up any merging logical error (deleted too many methods)

 # Eric
 5/17/19